microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 ## Using Labeling UX

-(left pane, middle pane, right pane) introduction
+(left pane, middle pane, right pane) introduction (canvas for rendering...)
+(label pane for rendering all fields and the label value...)

 To label a document consists of three main actions:

 - Creating fields
 - Specify the content with bounding boxes or region for a field
-- Assigning the specified bounding boxes or region to a field
+- Assigning the specified bounding boxes or region to a field or table cell

 In the this section, how each action could be performed with one or several approaches using Labeling UX application will be elaborated.

-Also, besides simple field labeling (i.e. field, selection mark and signature), what table labeling is and how table labeling can be performed is explained in this section as well.
+Notice that table labeling is more complex and will be explained in a separate topic at the end of this section.

-### Ways to specify bounding boxes or a region to a field or table cell
+### Ways to specify value or a region to a field or table cell

 With `ocr.json` provided for the document you would like to label, Labeling UX application is able to get the bounding box and the content value for all the text, selection marks and tables.
 There are several approaches to specify which bounding boxes or region in the document you would like to label.

-#### Specify bounding boxes
+#### Specify value through bounding boxes

 ##### Click on the text/selection marks

 You could click on the bounding box of the text (which should be with light-yellow background) or selection mark (which should be with pink border).
-The text being clicked should change into green background and the selection mark being clicked should be with pink background, which means it is selected.
+The text being clicked should change into green background while the selection mark being clicked should turn with pink background, which means it is selected.

 You could continue clicking on another bounding box to specify multiple words/selection marks in your selection.
 Notice that for selection marks, each selection marks field only allows single selection mark to be assigned.